 This moniker is as sweet as the fruit it’s named after.
 Clementine returned to the Social Security Administration top 100 list after almost half a century.
 Supermodel Claudia Schiffer used this chic name for her daughter.

-This name came to eminence as the nickname of Coco Chanel, the legendary French designer.
+This name came to prominence as the nickname of Coco Chanel, the legendary French designer.
 (Her given name is Gabrielle).
-This name then went on to become a favorite with the stars, Courtney Cox being one of the firsts.
+This posh-sounding name then went on to become a favorite with the stars, Courtney Cox being one of the firsts.

 This name is downright adorable.
 And going by the records, there are chances that your little girl would be the only Concetta in her school.
 The meaning of this name is ‘pure’.